haroldcampbell/go-salem/examples/README.md

 ## Maps

-Salem asl has the ability to generate maps.
+Salem aslo has the ability to generate maps.

 There is support for values that are primitive (e.g. int, string, etc.) types as well as structs and slices.